IDunion/OpenIDIDComm/README.md

 ### Down-Stream
 ![OID4VC Diagram](/Diagramme/oid4vc_didcomm_postconnection.png "OID4VC Downstream Extension")

-If the issuer-DID is public, no modifications to the OID4VC flow are made in this variant.
+If the issuer-DID is public, no extensions to the OID4VC flow are made in this variant.
 Otherwise, the issuer would need to add its DID to its metadata.

 Regardless, a request for a DIDComm connection is made by the client after the credential has been successfully  issued.
 This request could contain the issued credential as a verifiable presentation as a way to enable the issuer to verify the client and correlate the connection to the previous issuance.